 - dewatering to a maximum depth of 500mRL

 - installation of telemetry to report 15 min dewatering volumes to council

 - a shallow and deep aquifer report

 The dewatering telemetry has been installed and accepted by WRC.
 Additionally, the Shallow and Deep Aquifer Report has been provided and accepted.

-The Project Martha Dewatering consent is to be commenced 1st January 2020.
+The Project Martha Dewatering consent commenced on 1st January 2020.